Policy and advocacy

 Fairer taxes on super for low-income earners

-When the government introduced compulsory superannuation in 1992, the deal at the heart of superannuation was simple: if you save for retirement, you will pay less tax on that money than on your wages.
+When the Government introduced compulsory superannuation in 1992, the deal at the heart of superannuation was simple: if you save for retirement, you will pay less tax on that money than on your wages.

 It’s one of the reasons Australia has a world-class superannuation system.